-I used to prefer going in to the baby’s room where I could turn of the TV and binge watch my favourite shows without the fear of waking anyone else up.
-I found that a bed in the baby’s room is a great place to do night feeds while you were especially tired, far better than sitting some sort of nursing chair.
+I used to prefer going in to the baby’s room at night for feeds where I could turn of the TV and binge watch my favourite shows without the fear of waking anyone else up.
+I found that a bed in the baby’s room is a great place to do these night feeds while you are especially tired.
+I found this far better than sitting some sort of nursing chair.

 Even when your baby is coming out of needing regular night feeds, there will still be times where you have to spend hours on end with a poorly baby and you will thank me for persuading you to buy a single bed to lie down in, instead of a rocking chair.

-When I was discharged from hospital to recover from sepsis after baby number four, I spent most of my time recuperating in my babies room in this bed that we had luckily bought.
+When I was discharged from hospital to recover from sepsis after baby number four, I spent most of my time recuperating in my baby’s room in this bed that we had luckily bought.

 Think about it, you will have to buy one of the thing you have to buy them think about eventually, so why not get one first as last as long as stop you could always turn single bed into a sort of sofa/daybed with cushions if that’s what you wanted to do.

 You’ll need a wardrobe of your baby’s room, but whatever you do, do not buy a baby wardrobe.
 Cute as they are, they small and impractical just won’t last.
 If you want my advice, I would suggest buying the largest wardrobe that you can fit into your babies bedroom.
 Maximise the height as well as the width too.
 We have the Pax IKEA wardrobes and they are great.
 While your baby is small, you can add multiple rails which will give you plenty of space to divide up clothes by age-group.
 Buying full sized wardrobes first as last will mean that the wardrobe continue to suit the needs of your child as they grow and avoid a huge waste of money.